Indians in Kenya: Independence

 Kenya achieved independence from Britain in 1963 and thereafter followed a period of volatility in African and Asian relations.
 Asians, along with Europeans, were given two years to acquire Kenyan citizenship and surrender their British passports.
 Out of approximately 180,000 Asians and 42,000 Europeans in Kenya at the time, fewer than 20,000 had submitted their applications by the deadline.
 This, in turn, led to growing animosity and distrust from Africans.
 They considered those who failed to take up Kenyan citizenship as being disloyal.

 Those without Kenyan citizenship soon became subject to increasing discrimination by the ruling government, led by Jomo Kenyatta.
 Despite the entrepreneurial success of the community, in 1970, 70% of the economically active Asian population consisted of wage and salary earners, and 30% worked for the civil service.
 A policy of Africanisation meant many were sacked in favour of black Africans.
 The Kenyan Immigration Act 1967 required Asians to acquire work permits, whilst a Trade Licensing Act passed in the same year limited the areas of the country in which non-Kenyans could engage in trade.
-In the late 1960s and early 1970s, faced with a dim future in Africa, many Asians choose to utilise their British passports and settle in the United Kingdom.
+In the late 1960s and early 1970s, faced with a dim future in Africa, many Asians chose to utilise their British passports and settle in the United Kingdom.
 Consequently, the Asian population in Kenya declined from 179,000 in 1962 to 139,000 in 1969 and to 78,000 in 1979.
 Asian migrants to the United Kingdom settled mainly in the English cities of London and Leicester.